History of the United States Space Force: Early military space development (1946–1957)

-In response to the cautious approach of Air Research and Development Command and delaying tactics by the Air Staff, assistant secretary of the Air Force for research and development Trevor Gardner convened the Strategic Missiles Evaluation Committee led by John von Neumann to accelerate ballistic missile development.
+In response to the cautious approach of Air Research and Development Command and delaying tactics by the Air Staff, Assistant Secretary of the Air Force for Research and Development Trevor Gardner convened the Strategic Missiles Evaluation Committee led by John von Neumann to accelerate ballistic missile development.
 The findings of the von Neumann Committee and a parallel RAND study resulted in the establishment of the Western Development Division (WDD) under Brigadier General Bernard Schriever, a protégé of General of the Air Force Hap Arnold, on 1 July 1954.
-The Western Development Division, organized under Air Research and Development Command, was given total responsibility for all ballistic missile development.
+The Western Development Division, part of Air Research and Development Command, was given total responsibility for all ballistic missile development.

-The Western Development Division pioneered the use of parallel development, increasing the cost of the program, but ensuring redundancies to speed development times.
+The Western Development Division launched several "parallel" engineering efforts.
+Two contractors would both be tasked to achieve the same goal.
+This increased costs, but potentially speeded up development times.
 Its primary program was the Convair SM-65 Atlas ICBM, developing the Martin Marietta HGM-25A Titan I ICBM as a backup, in case of the failure of the Atlas.
 Ultimately both missiles were put into service.
-On 10 October 1955, responsibility for the development of military satellites, to include the Advanced Reconnaissance System, was transferred from the Wright Air Development Center to the Western Development Division.
+On 10 October 1955, responsibility for the development of military satellites, to include the Advanced Reconnaissance System, was transferred from the Wright Air Development Center to WDD.